 Tesla

 The use of induction machines is everywhere in industrial automation, but not so in the automotive industry.
-The key exception here is Tesla uses induction machines made from copper rotor cages in all of its vehicles.
-Earlier, they licensed this technology to Toyota but afterward, they announced to license it at zero cost.
+The key exception here is that Tesla uses induction machines made from copper rotor cages in all of its vehicles.
+Earlier, they licensed this technology to Toyota, but later announced that they would license it at no cost.

 Renault

 Wound motors include copper windings in place of permanent magnets on the rotor.
-Working with German company Continental, Renault has successfully used wound motors in cars, including the Renault Fluence and Renault Zoe.
+Working with the German company Continental, Renault has successfully used wind motors in cars, including the Renault Fluence and Renault Zoe.

 7: Machine Integration and Thermal Management Systems

-Integration of machine and power electronics is another growing trend that is bound to continue.
+The integration of machine and power electronics is another growing trend that is likely to continue.
 Powertrain equipment must become more compact as space requirements for vehicle comfort rise.
-As a result, the new integration approaches become increasingly crucial.
+As a result, new integration approaches are becoming increasingly crucial.

 The concept of physically integrating the electric machine and power electronic drive into one enclosure (package) provides many benefits.
 These include compactness or decreased size, simplicity of installation, reduced number of parts, shortened cable lengths, and busbars.
 All of this might result in desirable technical benefits such as decreased electromagnetic interference, lower voltage overshoots at motor drive terminals, and considerable cost reductions.